 Air Fryer Wings

-Also, deep frying is a pain, IMHO.
-I don’t like messing around with the oil - and straining / repackaging oil afterwards.
+Also, deep-frying is a pain, IMHO.
+I don’t like messing around with the oil - and straining/repackaging oil afterward.

 The Instant Vortex 4-in-1 Air Fryer, 6 Quart by Instant Pot is the Air Fryer we purchased.

 My ONLY issue with it is that - if I had my time back - I may have ordered this one - a size bigger.